EU leaders postpone talks on euro zone future until December

 Draft conclusions for the summit, seen by Reuters, refer only to "taking stock of discussions" on the report and note that leaders will return to the issue at a summit in December.

-Officials said that while both Germany and France wanted a stronger euro zone, the Germans were more focused on how to enforce existing EU rules while the French are more focused on how to distribute money from a future euro zone budget, called a "fiscal capacity".
+Officials said that while both Germany and France wanted a stronger euro zone, the Germans were more focussed on how to enforce existing EU rules while the French are more focussed on how to distribute money from a future euro zone budget, called a "fiscal capacity".

 Paris and Berlin also had different concepts of sovereignty, officials said.